The ubiquitous coffee cup

 Embrace some risk-taking behaviour and buy yourself a reusable coffee cup that says you’re sophisticated and ‘in the know’.
 Then form a habit to use it daily (keep it in your bag).

 I love this quote.
 It makes me want to do a little happy dance.
-I want to shout it from the roof tops.
-Plaster it all over bill boards in every city in the world.
-How’s that for risk taking behaviour.
+I want to shout it from the rooftops.
+Plaster it all over billboards in every city in the world.
+How’s that for risk-taking behaviour.

 It’s hard to fight convenience, I know.
 So it is nice to read about a British entrepreneur Martin Myerscough who has created a coffee cup where the plastic liner can be removed easily, allowing the cardboard portion of the cup to be recycled like normal paper.
-We’ll see if these cups makes it to North America.
+We’ll see if these cups make it to North America.
 Another push happening here in Canada is provincial regulations determining what companies can sell, essentially calling “on companies that design and manufacture products to take on the responsibility of recycling them“.

 If you do already carry your own cup I applaud you.
 If you have friends and family that do not, I encourage you to share the stats and info in this post.
 Let’s make carry your own coffee cups so cool that people can’t imagine not having one.
 Even better, lets design really cool bags with cup holders.